DevExpress-Examples/blazor-dxgrid-custom-validation/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to implement custom validation

-This example demonstrates how to create a custom validator component and use it to validate the [Devexpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid).
+This example demonstrates how to create a custom validator component and use it to validate data in the [Devexpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid).
 In the example, the `MyCustomValidator` component checks the **Title** field value and displays an error message if the value does not contain the **Sales** word.

 ![Implement Custom Validation in the Grid](/images/custom-validation.png)

 ## Overview

-Follow the steps below to implement custom validation in the Grid component:
+Follow the steps below to implement custom validation in a Grid component:

 1. Add a [Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) component to a page and bind the component to data.
 2. Enable editing operations in the Grid as described in the following topic: [Edit Data and Validate Input](https://docs.devexpress.com/Blazor/403454/grid/edit-data-and-validate-input).